-The Welcome Building will open to visitors by early summer 2014; however the new car park may be in operation once we remove the existing car park in March 2014, to enable us to start the downs restoration work.
+The Welcome Building will open to visitors by early summer 2014; however the new car park will be in operation once we remove the existing car park in March 2014, to enable us to start the downs restoration work.

 Phase Two, which includes a Treetop Walkway and Tree Management Centre, will commence once funding has been secured.

 Where should visitors park during the construction period?

 Whilst the Welcome Building is being built, visitors will continue to park on the current car park site and in the overflow areas of the Downs in busier times.
 Access to car parking will be re-routed for visitors during the construction of the Welcome Building.
 The new car park may be used for events, overflow parking and when we start the downs restoration process in March 2014.

 How will visitors with disabilities benefit from the Westonbirt Project?